UCLouvain-CBIO/scpdata/inst/README.md

 - Filter out cells with less than 300 peptides
 - Filter out peptides that are more than 10\% the intensity of the carrier
 - Divide peptide intensities in every channel by the reference channel
+- Convert data to matrix format and **remove duplicate peptides from the same run!!!**
 - Zero or infinite intensities are replaced by `NA`'s
 - Filter out cells that have a median CV larger than 0.43, for which the 30th quantile of the log10 transformed relative RIs is smaller than -2.5, or for which the median of the log10 transformed relative RI is larger than -1.3
 - Divide column (cells) with median intensity and divide rows with mean intensity